itinero/optimization/README.md

     PM> Install-Package Itinero.Optimization -IncludePrerelease

-Then immidiately some extension methods are available on top the default Itinero _Router_ class.
+Then immediately some extension methods are available on top the default Itinero _Router_ class.
 For each method there is a Try alternative that doesn't raise any exceptions when something goes wrong but gracefully reports on the error(s).

 - CalculateTSP (profile, locations, first, last): Calculates a default TSP.
   - profile: The vehicle profile.